avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/

 What the tree tells us is that 7PET and Classical, the two lineages that have caused pandemics, are relatively closely related *V. cholerae* lineages.
-7PET is also relatively closely related to non-pandemic/non-epidemic-causing lineages of *V. cholerae*, including MX-2, Gulf Coast and ELA-3.
+7PET is also relatively closely related to non-epidemic lineages of *V. cholerae*, including MX-2, Gulf Coast and ELA-3.

 Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to understand about the relationships between different subtypes of 7PET that have caused different 7PET outbreaks, and to